MananTank/radioactive-store/README.md

 const Foo = () => {
   const GS = useGS(['a', 'b.c.d'])
   // GS is the entire global State
-  // whenever GS.a or GS.b.c.d changes, Foo is re-rendered
+  // whenever GS.a or GS.b.c.d is mutated, Foo is re-rendered

-  return <> ... </>
+  // ...
 }
 ```